Stattek/imgii/README.md

           Sets a black background behind the image.

           No background by default.

+  -C, --charset <CHARSET>
+          Characters used to render the image, from transparent to opaque.
+Built-in charsets: block, emoji, default, russian, slight, minimal

+          [default: minimal]

   -h, --help
           Print help (see a summary with '-h')